Techtales.

 43

-Authentication is crucial in every app, and ensuring sufficient security is vital whether you are creating a small app or a production ready deployment.
-Understanding auth concepts such as hashing, cryptography and so on could be challenging, but luckily there are few libraries that simplify the process.
+Authentication is crucial in every app, and ensuring sufficient security is vital, whether you are creating a small app or a production-ready deployment.
+Understanding authentication concepts such as hashing and cryptography can be challenging, but fortunately, there are a few libraries that simplify the process.

-To begin we need to install the relevant libraries.
-This include jsonwebtoken, jose, and bcrypt.js.
-There are vital to encoded and decode user password stored in the database.
-I am using a postgress database with PRISMA orm.
+To begin, we need to install the relevant libraries.
+This includes jose, and bcrypt.js.
+There are vital to encode and decode the user passwords stored in the database.
+I am using a PostgreSQL database with PRISMA ORM.

 To get started, assuming you have all the necessary setup (NextJS app and database), run the following command:

-Save the token in .env file, without the .local prefix to ensure it is not exposed into the browser environment.
+Save the token in the .env file, without the .local prefix, to ensure it is not exposed in the browser environment.

 NOTE: It’s crucial that you keep this key private and only accessible to the server.
-You can use a dot env provider or keep it in a secure location.
+You can use an env provider or keep it in a secure location.
 Be sure you set it in Next.js without the NEXT_PUBLIC prefix.

 If you accidentally leak the key to the client, then an attacker could use your key to sign bogus credentials with whatever role they like and gain full access to your platform!